Funders' data plan requirements

 BBSRC: A data sharing plan is required, which may include details of: data areas, types and formats; standards and metadata; secondary use; methods for data sharing; and timeframes for release.
 Guidance is available under 'Data Sharing Areas' on p7 of the BBSRC Data Sharing Policy.

-Cancer Research UK: CRUK asks researchers to submit a data sharing plan, covering various themes as outlined in its data sharing guidelines.
+CRUK: CRUK asks researchers to submit a data sharing plan, covering various themes as outlined in its data sharing guidelines.

 EPSRC: The EPSRC does not require data management or sharing plans, but expects data to be preserved and shared - see the EPSRC data policy.